efamiliar/wpangular/README.md

 ## Login user

 I am working on the login functionality, for which the JWT Authentication plugin is required, since the WordPress REST API does not yet provide a secure way for user authorization.

+## License

+Both Angular and WordPress are free for everybody.
+I am sharing this because sharing makes the world a better place.
+Do whatever you like with this bunch of lines.
+Also feel free to contribute.